classyllama/Wiz/README.markdown

 Takes an XML Sitemap and converts it to CSV.  _This functionality is not quite finished yet._

-### admin-createadmin
+### admin-createadmin  &lt;username&gt; &lt;firstname> &lt;lastname> &lt;email> &lt;password>

 Creates an Administrative user in the backend.
-Has been tested in both CE and PE.
+Has been tested in both CE, PE, and EE.
+If you don't pass the argument, you will be promtped for them.

+### admin-disable &lt;username>

+Disables an administrative user.

+### admin-enable &lt;username>

+Enables an administrative user.

+### admin-list

+Lists the name, e-mail address, and status of every admin in the system.

+### admin-resetpass

+Resets the password of an admin user.

+### admin-timeout <time>

+Set the cookie lifetime for admin sessions.

 ### cache-clear [all|invalidated|system|js|css|jscss|images]